School-based apprenticeships and traineeships

 Government contributions to training costs

-Apprentices and trainees (including school-based) may only access a maximum of two government contributions (under the User Choice program).
+Apprentices and trainees (including school-based) may only access a maximum of two government contributions (under the department's User Choice program).
 To find out more about government contributions, visit the User Choice section on the Training website.

 The government contribution to a school-based apprentice or trainee's training is aligned to the priority level of the qualification being undertaken: